raspiblitz/raspiblitz/README.md

 *This is just a very basic shell script.
 For more usability try the RTL Webinterface (under Services) or connect a (mobile) wallet with your RaspiBlitz.*

+If you are looking for something to test pay with Lightning ... why not [donate some satoshis to the RaspiBlitz development[(https://tallyco.in/s/r5lx23/)?
+Thanks :)

 #### RECEIVE: Create Invoice/PaymentRequest

 Create an invoice to send to someone or a service to be payed through lightnig.